 - Support your immunity by eating well, moving your body and getting seven to nine hours of restful sleep each night

 Our doctors can answer questions about COVID-19 and when to seek in-person care.
 Our doctors can’t order or provide COVID-19 tests or vaccines.
 Our doctors can prescribe the oral treatment Paxlovid (nirmatrelvir plus ritonavir) if you are eligible, have tested positive recently, have symptoms currently and fall into one of the high-risk groups.
 We recommend that you look up which pharmacies near you have Paxlovid in stock so you won’t have any issues.

 - Answer questions about COVID-19 and when to seek in-person care

 - Discuss eligibility for the use of certain treatments

-- Advise how to stay safe if you are seeking to travel and gather as cases surge
+- Advise how to stay safe if you are seeking to travel and gather

 If you are worried you might have COVID-19, consider taking our self-assessment to evaluate your risk and receive recommended next steps.

 If you have general questions about COVID-19, explore our frequently asked questions.